RothVA/RothVA/README.md

 ## Hi there 👋

+Hi, I'm first year ICT student at LAB university of applied sciences.
+Currently studies have included: html web building and beginner programming, later with python.
+I'm also including japanese language to the studies.

+Goals are simply to learn and grow to be efficient programmer, with versatile language skills and grounded problem solving skills.

+Others than studies, my life include strongman training and current work in security services. *There might also be some D&D related nonsensical chaos in downtime.*

+To learn more (read: see my face) https://www.instagram.com/rothvill/ and i can be reached by my (student email for now) ville.roth@student.lab.fi

 <!--
 **RothVA/RothVA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.